kormart/automate-study/README.md

 Currently, the GPU machine is specified to be the Azure compute machine: `Standard_ND40rs_v2`.

-There is a (non-GPU) VM, called `masterops`, in Azure from where we can start and stop the GPU machine.
+There is a (non-GPU) VM, called `masterops`, on Azure, from where we can start and stop the GPU machine.
 To login to `masterops` you have to have provided your public key separately.

     ssh -i <your key file> azureuser@<ip adress of masterops>

-In the `masterops` machine, a shared file system is available in the folder `persistent-files` (copmlete path: `/home/azureuser/persistent-files`)
+In the `masterops` machine, a shared file system is available in the folder `persistent-files` (complete path: `/home/azureuser/persistent-files`)

     cd ~/persistent-files